aosabook/500lines/template-engine/chapter.md

 Programming languages are designed to be good for this sort of programming.
 But some programming tasks involve only a little bit of logic, and a great deal of textual data.
-For these tasks, we'd like to have a tool better suited to the text-heavy problem.
-Template engines are such a tool.
+For these tasks, we'd like to have a tool better suited to these text-heavy problems.
+A template engines is such a tool.
 In this chapter, we build a simple template engine.

 The most common example of one of these text-heavy tasks is in web applications.